manalijadhav97/salesforce-interview-prep-1/05 Apex.md

    - Continuations (UI)
    -
 ### Why to use Anyc process Scenarios
-Integrations to External Applications
+- Integrations to External Applications
-Long running processes
+- Long running processes
-Mixed DML Operations
+- Mixed DML Operations
-Large volume of data loads & transactions
+- Large volume of data loads & transactions

 ### Future Method
-A “set it and forget it” method
+- A “set it and forget it” method
-Call it and the async job is launched
+- Call it and the async job is launched
-No ability to monitor the job
+- No ability to monitor the job
-Cannot chain @future calls
+- Cannot chain @future calls
-A public static method, decorated with @future
+- A public static method, decorated with @future
-Arguments: Primitives (Integer, String, etc.)
+- Arguments: Primitives (Integer, String, etc.)
-Collections of primitives (List, Map, Set)
+- Collections of primitives (List, Map, Set)
-NOT SObjects or Apex objects
+- NOT SObjects or Apex objects
-You can use JSON.serialize() and pass in a String Returns void
+- You can use JSON.serialize() and pass in a String
+- Returns void

 ### Queueable Apex
-A class and method that can be added to the queue to be executed It’s monitorable and abortable
+- A class and method that can be added to the queue to be executed
+- It’s monitorable and abortable
-It’s chainable
+- It’s chainable
-A public class that implements the Queueable interface Includes an execute method that accepts only a QueueableContext parameter The execute method can access instance properties for the class Returns void
+- A public class that implements the Queueable interface
+- Includes an execute method that accepts only a QueueableContext parameter
+- The execute method can access instance properties for the class
-Launch by calling System.enqueueJob(cls) with an instance of the class.
+- Launch by calling System.enqueueJob(cls) with an instance of the class.
-Returns an AsyncApexJob Id
+- Returns an AsyncApexJob Id

 ### Batch Apex
 A technique designed specifically for:
-Processing large numbers of records
+- Processing large numbers of records
-Doing more work than can be done in a single transaction It’s monitorable and abortable
+- Doing more work than can be done in a single transaction
+- It’s monitorable and abortable
-A global class that implements the Database.Batchable interface
+- A global class that implements the Database.Batchable interface Includes:
-Includes:

-Start method – identifies the scope (list of data to be processed)
+	- Start method – identifies the scope (list of data to be processed)

-Execute method – processes a subset of the scoped records
+	- Execute method – processes a subset of the scoped records

-Finish method – does any post-job wrap-up
+	- Finish method – does any post-job wrap-up

 #### Additional interfaces:
 Database.Stateful